-We estimate that we will receive net proceeds of approximately \$\\$\\$ million from our sale of our common stock in this offering, after deducting the underwriting discount and offering expenses payable by us.
-If the underwriters exercise their option to purchase additional shares in full, we estimate that we will receive net proceeds of approximately \$\\$\\$\\$\\$ million, after deducting the underwriting discount and commissions and offering expenses payable by us.
+We estimate that we will receive net proceeds of approximately \$663.6 million from our sale of our common stock in this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional securities in full, we estimate that we will receive net proceeds of approximately \$763.2 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-We estimate that we will receive net proceeds of approximately \$\) million from our sale of convertible notes in the convertible notes offering, after deducting the underwriting discount and offering expenses payable by us.
-If the underwriters exercise their option to purchase additional convertible notes in full, we estimate that we will receive net proceeds of approximately \$\) million, after deducting the underwriting discount and commissions and offering expenses payable by us.
+We estimate that we will receive net proceeds of approximately \$436.1 million from our sale of convertible notes in the convertible notes offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional convertible notes in full, we estimate that we will receive net proceeds of approximately \$484.6 million, after deducting underwriting discounts and estimated offering expenses payable by us.

-We intend to use the net proceeds from this offering and the concurrent convertible notes offering to provide funds to repay at maturity or repurchase prior to maturity the \$78,409,000 outstanding principal amount of our 5.625% Senior Notes due 2011 and for our general corporate purposes, which may include improving liquidity by providing funds for debt service and increasing the capital of MGIC and other subsidiaries.
-The 5.625% senior notes mature on September 15, 2011.
+We intend to use the net proceeds from this offering and the concurrent convertible notes offering to provide funds for our general corporate purposes, which may include increasing the capital of MGIC and other subsidiaries and improving liquidity by providing funds for debt service.